 WHY: If you are asking why, you have not been around this stuff for very long.
 This car has dominated the headlines for years and continues to today.
 It has gone 462mph and it is the fastest piston driven car in the world currently.
 They have Duttweiler horsepower and plenty of it.
-They have experience, they have made more runs over 400 than anyone.
+They have experience, they have made more runs over 400 than anyone in recent history since the days of Nolan White and Al Teague getting after it.
 They know others are trying to come for them.
 They are actually out testing on the salt as you read this.

 WHY NOT: Even with a week of testing under their belt, they still have a brand new car and despite what you may believe, even guys of this caliber still have things to work through with a new car.
 There are zero gimmies at this deal and they could have an off year.
 The surface may not support it.
 We’re having to reach for lame reasons.
 These guys are THAT good.

 Turbinator II – Team Vesco

 WHY: This is the fastest wheel driven car in the world with a best speed of 470mph.
 Note we didn’t say RECORD SPEED.
 That was the fastest speed achieved in Turbinator II.
 The car came back after 10 years off the salt in 2013 and it was not a smooth week.
 They have something to prove and they would love nothing more than to win the race to 500mph with turbine power.

 WHY NOT: The huge team worked feverishly for days on end to get the car through tech and when they finally did, the runs did not come near what they hoped in 2013.
 Confidence is a big factor and this is a team that needs their mojo back.
 Could time have passed the big land laden missile by?